esp-rs/book/src/application-development/logging.md

 # Logging

 ​Logging is a crucial aspect of embedded systems development, providing visibility into the system's behavior and aiding in debugging and monitoring.
-In the Rust ecosystem for ESP devices, two prominent logging frameworks are commonly used: the [log] crate and [defmt].
+In the Rust ecosystem for ESP devices, two prominent logging frameworks are commonly used: the [`log`][log] crate and [`defmt`][defmt].

 ## The `defmt` Framework